My Approach -

 Washington State Telemedicine Training Program: Introduction to TeleBehavioral Health and Policy

-Domestic Violence Symposium, Seattle University
+Domestic Violence Symposium, Seattle Universityreating Neurodivergent Trauma in Autistic Clients

 I believe health comes in all sizes.
 I utilize an anti-diet approach to health and wellness.
 With inspiration from The Center For Body Trust®, I support that everyone is entitled to the freedom to live in their body as it is, without shame, stigma, blame, or bias.
 I am committed to working with the principles of Health At Every Size® (HAES®) and to be a part of the change in the helping profession to create a safe place for clients to learn the resilience to live in a world filled with weight bias.